 - April 2019 for VAT purposes for everyone who is VAT registered.
 The current VAT return will be replaced by the quarterly updates.

-- April 2020 for entities paying Corporation Tax.
+- April 2020 or later for entities paying Corporation Tax.

 The first quarterly return will be the first quarter of the accounting period that begins after the 5 April in the year applicable to that person or business.

 The four quarterly submissions will be due one month after the end of the relevant quarter and there will be a final year end update at which point all relevant tax adjustments can be made.

 At the end of the accounting year, businesses are likely to have ten months to complete any annual tax adjustments that are needed via an End of Period Statement (EoPS).
 The EoPS is completed electronically and it is where the taxpayer declares they have submitted complete and accurate information concerning their trade.

 Taxpayers will also be required to make a Final Declaration – the MTD equivalent of a self-assessment tax return.
 The Final Declaration will report income (and deductions) not reported via the quarterly updates including investment income, dividends, employment income, pension contributions etc. The deadline for submitting the Final Declaration is expected to be the same 31 January as now.

 A self-employed person with an annual turnover of £90,000, preparing accounts to 31 August each year would have a start date of 1 September 2018 meaning the first quarter for which a submission must be made to HMRC will be for the quarter to 30 November 2018 due by 31 December 2018.